KStocky/ShaderTestFramework/docs/Tutorial.md

 All tests passed (1 assertion in 1 test case)
 ```

-This demonstrates how we can run a shader test from C++ by creating an `stf::ShaderTestFixture` and then calling `ShaderTestFixture::RunTest`. `ShaderTestFixture::RunTest` takes an `stf::ShaderTestFixture::RuntimeTestDesc` which describes the parameters of the test.
+This demonstrates how we can run a shader test from C++ by creating an `stf::AssertionsV1::ShaderTestFixture` and then calling `AssertionsV1::ShaderTestFixture::RunTest`. `AssertionsV1::ShaderTestFixture::RunTest` takes an `stf::AssertionsV1::ShaderTestFixture::RuntimeTestDesc` which describes the parameters of the test.
 The parameters that we need to specify in the minimal test case are:

 1. `Source` - Can be either a `std::string` which contains the HLSL source code OR a `std::filesystem::path` which points to a file which contains the HLSL code that we want to compile.
 2. `TestName` - This is the name of the entry function of the test shader.